 The Soil toolbox is a ‘work in progress’ and represents information available to date on this subject.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
+Contact us to suggest new materials for inclusion.

 Soil is one of the most fundamental building blocks upon which all life relies.
 Soil resources and their importance to the earth and its community of life are implied in the Wilderness Act of 1964, even though soil resources are not mentioned specifically.
 Protecting soil is a given if wilderness is to be managed “so as to preserve its natural conditions” as the Wilderness Act describes.
 Maintaining soils in a natural condition is necessary for a wilderness area to retain its “primeval character and influence” as also described in the Wilderness Act.
 The Wilderness Act, Section 2c, recognizes that natural conditions are not static.
 Ongoing slow and regular erosion is a natural phenomenon, as well as periodic large events from floods, slumps and slides; soils will continue to erode and aggrade.
 The effects of natural processes are not to be thought of in terms of good nor bad; they are events that shape the landscape, its flora and fauna, and the area’s wilderness character.
 But where human activity has accelerated these processes, degradation to wilderness character may be occurring and may require management intervention.